 First, the CARD Spot has no Ultra Wideband chip.
 An iPhone 11 or newer can use Ultra Wideband to draw a directional arrow straight to an AirTag once you’re within range, a feature Apple calls Precision Finding.
 The CARD Spot gives you a map dot and a chime only, with no arrow, so the final approach feels less precise even when the last-seen location and the relay timing are identical.

 Second, form factor changes how the signal escapes.
 An AirTag on a keychain dangles in open air.
 A CARD Spot lies flat inside a wallet, sandwiched between cards and leather.
-Our hands-on testing measured the open-air Bluetooth range near 60 meters, but a card buried in a thick bifold relays far less often than a tag swinging on a bag strap.
+A card buried in a thick bifold relays far less often than a tag swinging on a bag strap.

 Third, RFID-blocking wallets shield Bluetooth too.
 The metal mesh in an RFID wallet absorbs radio signals, weakening the CARD Spot’s broadcast and slowing relays.